tonywzhang/Study-Guide-Notes/Algorithms.md

 3) Asymptotic Analysis: Focus on running time for large input sizes.

 For example: Running time of merge sort is better than any quadratic dependency that is true if N is large enough.
 Is that a justified assumption?
 Absolutely, because if N were small, any method works and it does not make THAT much of a difference which method you use to fix your algorithm.

+#### What is a Fast Algorithm?

+An Algorithm that adopts the above 3 Guidelines.
+The worst-case running time grows slowly with an ever increasing input size.

+The holy grail of run time is constant time.
+Approximately O(1).